If you are a new business owner and are looking for some marketing tips, you can be forgiven for thinking that your best options are online.

 You see a flyer with a discount on a product that you don’t use, but you know your grandmother does.
 You will pick it up and give it to her.

-More than one in five printed promotions are shared, and will often result in more purchases.
+More than one in five printed promotions are shared, and this will often result in more purchases.
 That is far more valuable to your business than someone clicking a share button on your Facebook posts.

 You can choose your targets